openedx/edx-documentation/en_us/olx/source/organizing-course/index.rst

 Organizing Courseware
 ##################################

-Use the chapters in this section to organize your courseware with OLX.
+Use the topics in this section to organize your courseware with OLX.

 .. toctree::
    :maxdepth: 2